PiterWeb/LibreRemotePlay/CONTRIBUTING.md

   2. Clone it
   3. Work on your translations (located in frontend/src/lib/i18n):
      - Create a JSON file of the language and register the language in the i18n.ts file (all of this if the language is not added already)
-     - Add the entries (you can do manually or using [i18n Ally extension](https://marketplace.visualstudio.com/items?itemName=Lokalise.i18n-ally))
+     - Add the entries (you can do manually but using [i18n Ally extension](https://marketplace.visualstudio.com/items?itemName=Lokalise.i18n-ally) is recommended)
   5. When you have finished make a pull request to merge it with the main branch
   6. Wait for merge
   7. Done